Peta Matthews – Practice Manager

 Louise is a registered Psychologist and a Clinical Registrar with a Masters in Clinical Psychology.

-Louise takes a client-centred, collaborative approach in her work with adolescents (16+) and adults.
-She has a warm style and is passionate about understanding people’s unique stories and providing a safe and non-judgemental space where they can feel heard and supported.
-Louise has a special interest in working with people who have lived experiences of childhood abuse and neglect and assisting clients to explore the impact of these experiences on their current life.
+Louise takes a client-centred, collaborative approach in her work with adolescents (14+) and adults.
+She has a warm style and is passionate about understanding people’s unique stories and providing a safe and non-judgmental space where they can feel heard and supported.
+Louise has a special interest in working with people who have lived experiences of childhood abuse and neglect.
+This interest extends to other childhood challenges such as high parental expectations, bullying, or feeling unloved.
+Through exploring the impact of these past events on your present life, Louise will assist you in moving forward towards a more enjoyable and fulfilled way of living.

 Louise works from our Nunawading clinic.